atmz/advent-of-code/aoc2024/README.md

   2   01:36:14   18165      0   01:40:37   12007      0
   1       >24h  110383      0       >24h  104055      0
 ```
+11. Sub 5 minute part 1, part 2 needed a more efficient implementation and I needed to help with kids.
+Did part 2 using a defaultdict(int) to count rocks, and that ran fast enough
+10. Pretty simple graph traversal, did it recursively and part 2 is very similar to part 1 (I actually implemented part 2 by accident first)
 9. Easy Monday puzzle?
 Part 2 bneeded a rewrite from my very simple Part 1, but both worked pretty easily.
 Started at 7:11, did aprt 1, took kids to school, then did part 2
 8. Started at 8:16ish, but a nice puzzle and got to a pretty quick solution that worked first time
 7. Started at 7:43, fun problem -- fairly naive solution worked, but only after replacing `set(itertools.permutations(` with `itertools.product([<>], repeat=X)` for the operator permutation logic.
 Went back later and figured out a massive optimization - do things end-first, and then because everything is integer your options become way more limited